MhageGH/esp32_ST7735_Movie/README.md

 - [arduino-esp32](https://github.com/espressif/arduino-esp32)

 ## How to play Movie
-In your PC, drag and drog a avi file into MovieToArray/MovieToArray.exe
+- In your PC, drag and drog a avi file into MovieToArray/MovieToArray.exe.<br>
 ![MovieToArray](doc/MovieToArray.jpg)
-And you can get a dat file.
+- You can get a dat file.
 Put the file into a SD card and set it to the slot.
-You can play the dat file on Serial Monitor.
+- You can play the dat file on Serial Monitor.<br>
 ![SerialMonitor](doc/SerialMonitor.jpg)

 ## About MovieToArray.exe